hanruihua/ir-sim/README_dev.md

 - [x] Add subplot
 - [x] Add collision mode
 - [x] map obstacle
-- [ ] Add functions to access obstacles with different types
+- [x] Add functions to access obstacles with different types
 - [ ] code annotation for main class
-- [ ] Support add or elimates obstacles by functions
+- [ ] Support add or eliminates obstacles by functions
 - [ ] Add the env logger
 - [ ] using the mouse to select the circle and polygon obstacles
 - [ ] Add the data monitor
 - [ ] Add more scenarios (traffic)
 - [ ] Add the interface with gym
-- [ ] render model using matplot animation
+- [ ] render model using matplotlib animation